AetheriumSlinky/MTGCardBelcher/README.md

 # What is this?

 A joke bot for Reddit.
 Call it with [[double brackets\]\] on Reddit\
--- and it will fetch you a random joke card image.
+-- it will fetch you a random joke card image.

 See [/r/MTGCardBelcher](https://www.reddit.com/r/MTGCardBelcher/) for image sources\
 and the target audience [/r/magicthecirclejerking](https://www.reddit.com/r/magicthecirclejerking/).

-Rest in Peace, [original /u/MTGLardFetcher](https://github.com/MTGLardFetcher/MTGLardFetcher).
+Rest in Peace, original [/u/MTGLardFetcher](https://github.com/MTGLardFetcher/MTGLardFetcher).
 You died for Reddit's sins.

 # Features

-- Regex matches double bracketed strings in posts and comments on a chosen subreddit.
+- Regex matches double bracketed strings in posts and comments on chosen subreddits.
-- Replies with a random image post from another chosen subreddit.
+- Replies with a random image post from other chosen subreddits.
 - Adds a Scryfall card image link if linked card name exact matches a real card name.
 - Adds a random Scryfall flavour text if there is only one card to link.
 - Links to u/Rastamonliveup's r/custommagic cards when called by exact name instead of a random card.
+- Replies with an ASCII art Colossal Dreadmaw if Colossal Dreadmaw is called.
-- Ignores certain posts/comments in the chosen subbreddit (and itself).
+- Ignores certain posts/comments in the chosen subbreddits (also ignores itself).
 - Tries to restore connection to Reddit if Reddit is experiencing internal problems.
 - Logs info and errors.

 # Requirements

-Written in Python 3.12 and uses the 7.8.1 version of the [PRAW module](https://praw.readthedocs.io/en/stable/).
+Written in Python 3.13 and uses the 7.8.1 version of the [PRAW module](https://praw.readthedocs.io/en/stable/).

 See requirements.txt for further information.